OsioLabs/emphandbook/05emp_status/04termination.md

 #### Last paycheck details
 We will provide for you the details of your last paycheck, and when to expect it (varies by state).
 Your last paycheck could include: any PTO owed/deducted, a $1 PEX withholding (as per the PEX policy), and any reimbursements due.
 #### Turn in your "keys"
-Please mail any Lullabot Education property/documents to the Providence office and destroy your Lullabot Education credit card.
+Please mail any Osio Labs property/documents to the Providence office and destroy your Osio Labs credit card.
 #### Exit interview
-Upon leaving the company, Lullabot Education would love to hear your feedback.
+Upon leaving the company, Osio Labs would love to hear your feedback.
 The CEO will contact you for an exit interview.

 Please be reminded of the contract and other NDA terms as they relate to termination.